 Rooms are all entered from galleried walkways that look down on the courtyards.
 Doors and window frames are painted in a smart blue-grey and windows have exterior seagrass blinds that give exteriors a nice colonial appearance.

 Bedrooms are charming.
-Décor is kept simple and striking: white walls, slate floors, Indian wall hangings, contemporary paintings, cast-iron beds, plump pillows.
-We thought the Dreamers Rooms were great, thought the Deluxe Rooms have added living space.
-The Junior Suites are the biggest, each has a dressing room and a sitting room dressed with chenille sofas and glass-topped tables.
+Décor is kept simple and striking: lime-washed walls, tiled floors, ceilings with exposed beams, contemporary paintings, floral headboards, plump pillows.
+We thought the Dreamers Rooms were great, though the Deluxe Rooms have added living space.
+The Junior Suites are the biggest, each has a dressing room and a sitting room dressed with velvet sofas and gold tables.
+Though the Suite isn't technically as big as the Juniors, the separate living space makes it feel more private, especially if you have extra guests.
 Superior Rooms can accommodate either a kingsize bed or 2 singles, and some of them have cute Juliet balconies.

 Rooms at the front have French windows that open onto the square or a side street, although they're often a little smaller than others.
 All rooms come with flat screen TVs and bathrobes for loafing around.
-Bathrooms are smart, some are tiled in yellow, others come in blond wood.
+Bathrooms are smart and modern, finished with black fixtures and blond wood.

 Single travellers often get Dreamers Room #43 (as we did on one visit), which is located underneath the roof top pool and is darker than the other rooms: when enquiring through i-escape, you can ask for a different room.